-The freighting industry is a vast, complex, interwoven web that relies on a multitude of moving pieces.
+The freight shipping services involve a vast, complex web of moving pieces.
 From freighters, freight forwarders, freight brokers, to third-party logistics companies, there is no shortage of liaisons and middlemen in the industry.
-Dependent on the type of shipping—as there are many—it’s safe to assume that your cargo, whatever it may be, is going to pass through multiple hands.
+Dependent on the type of shipping—as there are many—it’s safe to assume that the transportation of goods, whatever they may be, will pass through multiple hands.

-The further it travels, the final destination, and the number of transfers are all components that add to the risk of damage.
+Long-distance shipping, intermodal shipping, international shipping and the number of transfers are all components that add to the risk of damage from your shipping company.
 It’s safe to assume that at one point in your life you received a package that was damaged during the shipping process.
-Hopefully, the company that shipped the package was able to cover the damage and refund you or at least replace the good or product.
+Hopefully, the company that shipped the package was able to cover the damage and refund you or at least replace the pallets of goods or products.

-But if you’re on the other end of it—which is what most likely landed you here—then you’re going to want to hedge yourself against that refund or replacement.
-As with most transport-based companies and all things related, freight insurance is commonly used to ensure that in the case of damage there’s a safety net put in place.
+But if you’re on the other end of it—which is what most likely landed you here—then you’re going to want to hedge yourself against that refund, replacement or additional freight charges.
+As with most common carriers, freight insurance is commonly used to ensure that in the case of damage there’s a safety net put in place.

 Freight Insurance, do I need it?

 Every company is going to have specific cargo needs.
-From the destination, volume, and time of transit, the type of shipping utilized is going to be dependent on the products, goods, and MO of the shipper.
+From the destination, volume, and time of transit, the type of freight services you utilize will depend on the products, goods, and MO of the shipper.
 However, there’s a general rule of thumb in the freight industry: if your cargo is not insured, you’re doing it wrong.

 In which, when the question about having freight insurance surfaces, it’s the same thing as asking would you drive your car around knowing that you’re not protected in the case of an accident?
 While car insurance is a legal necessity, the principle does not change.

 Note: with this being said, there are cases where liability coverage can cover the cost of the goods or products shipped and is a viable insurance option.
 With these policies—similar to medical insurance—it’s all in the details.